ahmedsherif/ahmedsherif.github.io/_posts/2024-07-02-crypto-attack-jenkins.md

 ---
-title: Chosen Plaintext Attack / The case of Jenkins and US export restrictions (CVE-2024-23897)
+title: From Limited file read to full access on Jenkins (CVE-2024-23897)
 date: 2024-07-02 13:33:37 +/-TTTT
 categories: [crypto]
 tags: [crypto,jenkins,hudson]     # TAG names should always be lowercase